Language-Based Protocol Testing: Evaluation

 \subsection{Threats to Validity}

-While our evaluation showed promising results, certain threats to validity remain.
-Most important is the threat to \emph{external validity:} our evaluation is based on a limited number of protocols, and thus may not generalize to all protocols.
+While our evaluation demonstrates the effectiveness of language-based protocol testing across multiple dimensions, we acknowledge the threats to the validity of our results.
+We categorize these threats into external, construct, and internal validity.

-The second threat is related to our \emph{evaluation methodology.} Many evaluations of fuzzers use \emph{code coverage} as a measure of effectiveness.
-However, in our setting, code coverage is largely determined by the scope of behavior captured by the \IO grammar; code coverage therefore much more reflects \emph{the quality of the specification} rather than the effectiveness of the approach.
-For example, our \DNS grammar does not cover \texttt{TXT} records and therefore cannot trigger the corresponding code.
-Instead, we evaluate \emph{how thoroughly our method explores the \IO grammar,} leveraging $k$-path coverage as a grammar-centric metric.
-Note that a higher $k$-path input coverage induces higher code coverage~\cite{havrikov2019}.
+\begin{description} \item[External validity.]
+Our evaluation is based on a set of five subject protocols.
+While we selected these subjects to cover a diverse range of categories (including binary protocols, text-based protocols, and natural language interfaces), they may not represent the full complexity of all possible network interactions.

-We also cannot soundly compare against \emph{coverage-guided fuzzers} such as \AFLNET or \AFLSMART---their performance largely depends on the quality of the initial seed and the \AFL dictionary, while \FANDANGO's performance depends on the quality of the \IO grammar (requiring neither seed nor dictionary).
-Both coverage-guided (white-box) and specification-based (black-box) test generators have their merits, and can be used in a complementary fashion.
-Note, however, that \FANDANGO's capabilities, such as being able to test clients and servers, or its ability to formulate oracles, as demonstrated in our case studies, also significantly exceed those of common fuzzers.
+Our comparison with existing mutation-based fuzzers (\Cref{sec:rq5-aflnet}) is limited to one fuzzer (\AFLNET) and one subject only.
+While other tools and subjects may obtain different results, we see a clear causality between the unique features of our approach and the effects we observe.

-Finally, we also cannot compare our approach with \emph{specification-based fuzzers} like \PEACH directly, as their specification languages differ considerably, making it impossible to achieve a level playing field.
-However, RQ3 evaluates an important contribution of ours, namely systematic coverage of interactions (\cref{sec:k-path}), a feature induced by and so far unique to \IO grammars, yielding coverage much quicker than the unguided random fuzzing found in \PEACH and similar tools.
+\item[Construct validity.]
+A potential threat lies in our choice of evaluation metrics.
+We primarily relied on \emph{$k$-path grammar coverage} (\cref{sec:rq3-coverage}) rather than code coverage to measure the effectiveness of \IO grammars.
+In a specification-based setting, code coverage is a confounding variable: it is largely determined by the \emph{completeness} of the user-written grammar rather than the performance of the test generator.
+For instance, our \DNS grammar intentionally omits \texttt{TXT} records; thus, the corresponding code in \texttt{bind9} is unreachable regardless of the fuzzer's efficiency.
+To mitigate this, we focused on evaluating how thoroughly our method explores the \emph{defined interaction space}, leveraging the established correlation that higher $k$-path coverage induces higher code coverage within the specified scope.